statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 Empty rows in the batch files will crash the nextflow pipeline.
 I'm thinking of adding a small part which checks for empty rows and removes them.

+### 14:20
+I'm thinking of monitoring the RAM usage for different sizes of mzML.
+Perhaps it would be beneficial to know the usage requirements for quandenser.
+I made a quick python script that monitors the ram and outputs a csv file

+### 14:30
+Perhaps the python file is not needed.
+Nextflow has something called "-with-report" that does it for me.
+I will check it out.

+Also, the quandenser seems to work fine in the singularity container with the test data.
+I have yet to try crux and triqler.

+### 14:43
+The reports function seems to work fine.
+However, it requires:

+ps, date, sed, grep, egrep, awk

+### 16:10
+Adding the line

+	.filter{ it.size() > 1 }  // filters any input that is not <path> <X>

+in the channel part of run_quandenser.nf seems to filter out any empty lines and such.
+It took about 40 minutes to find it, but I believe that filtering and preventing crashes is important to make the pipeline robust.
+I now need to find a way to use relative paths for the batch_file file